How to Attach Files in Mac Mail Without Embedding

 Are there any limitations to the drag-and-drop method?

 One limitation of dragging and dropping is that it may not always be precise in terms of where the file lands in your email.
 While this method usually attaches files correctly, some email clients may still embed certain types of files, particularly images.
+According to Apple's technical documentation, the system's interpretation of drag-and-drop behavior can vary based on the file type and the specific location where the file is dropped within the message window.

 Relevant Read: How to delete Mail storage on Mac